| An Essay on

 industrial statistics and for the Plan; the sector advocates included Mr Gruson

 and his "team", the Finance department and some economics researchers.
+The economic table compiled in 1951 [13] following these

 debates was a complex one using both sectors and branches, defined with